I. THE TEXAS LIMITED LIABILITY COMPANY ACT.

-By contrast, the corresponding liability limiting provisions of the TBOC (TBOC §21.223), for corporations governed by the TBOC, and of the TBCA (TBCA Art.
-2.21A), for corporations not governed by the TBOC, do not appear to provide equivalent liability protection.
-TBOC §21.223(a)(2) and TBCA Art.
+Thus, after August 31, 2011, limited liability companies would presumably be subject to the corresponding liability limiting provisions of the TBOC (particularly, TBOC §21.223), for corporations governed by the TBOC, and of the TBCA (particularly, TBCA Art.
+2.21A), for corporations not governed by the TBOC.
+For example, TBOC §21.223(a)(2) and TBCA Art.
 2.21A limit shareholders' liability with respect to contractual obligations of the corporation not involving actual or constructive fraud on the part of the shareholder, which leads to questions regarding shareholder liability for tort claims against the corporation.
 Additionally, there is some concern that the language excluding liability for corporate obligations on the basis of the failure of the corporation to observe a corporate formality could be construed to mean claims solely based on such failure, leaving open the potential liability exposure to the shareholder for claims asserting a failure to observe corporate formalities coupled with some other action or omission by the shareholder or the corporation.

-It should, however, be noted that there are certain exceptions to a member's limited liability to entity creditors.
-First, as noted above, the company's Company Agreement/Regulations may provide exceptions to a members' otherwise limited liability.
+It should also be noted that there are certain other exceptions to a member's limited liability to entity creditors that have existed prior to the amendment that became effective on September 1, 2012 and continue to apply.
+First, the company's Company Agreement/Regulations may provide exceptions to a members' otherwise limited liability.
 Second, a member will be liable for the written promise to make a contribution to the limited liability company, despite a change in circumstances.
 (Art.
 5.02 of the Old Act).
 Third, if a member knowingly receives a distribution after which the limited liability company's liabilities exceed the fair market value of its assets, then the member is liable for the return of such distribution.
 (TBOC §101.206(d)/Art.
 5.09B of the Old Act).
 Finally, an assignee of a members' membership interest will be liable to make the assignor's contributions to the company, unless such obligations were unknown to the assignee.
 (Art.
 4.07B of the Old Act).

 B. Liability to Third Parties - Creditors of Members (Reverse Veil Piercing).